 In this article, we report the results from a longitudinal study examining the effectiveness of a comprehensive early literacy intervention for students with moderate intellectual disabilities (ID).
 This article reports on student progress after participating in the intervention, or typical special education instruction, for one to one and a half years.
 The purpose of the study is to determine if students participating in the intervention make significantly more progress on a variety of reading and language measures than similar students participating in typical special education.
-Our outcomes strongly support the effectiveness of the intervention with students with moderate ID.
+We also set out to determine what level of reading performance, as compared to similar students, can be achieved as a result of participation in this intensive intervention for multiple years.
+Our outcomes strongly support the effectiveness of the intervention with students with Moderate ID.
 These findings are discussed in detail below.

-Research Question : Does a comprehensive reading program taught to primary-grade students who have moderate ID (IQs ranging from 40-55) result in better early reading outcomes than typical special education instruction on measures of (a) phonemic awareness (PA), (b) phonics, (c) word recognition, and (d) oral language/comprehension?
+Research Question #1 Does a comprehensive reading program taught to primary-grade students who have moderate ID (IQs ranging from 40-55) result in better early reading outcomes than typical special education instruction on measures of (a) phonemic awareness (PA), (b) phonics, (c) word recognition, and (d) oral language/comprehension?

 The answer to this question is clearly yes.
 On all outcome measures, means favored the intervention group, with moderate to strong ESs on all measures.
-Despite low statistical power due to the small sample size (16 in the intervention and 12 in the contrast group), statistically significant differences were found on multiple measures, including measures of phonemic awareness, phonics, word recognition, vocabulary, and comprehension.
+Despite low statistical power due to the small sample size (16 in the intervention and 12 in the comparison group), statistically significant differences were found on several measures, including measures of phonemic awareness, phonics, and comprehension.

 The clearest, and arguably one of the most important findings in the study were on measures of phonemic awareness (PA).
-Students participating in the intervention consistently outperformed students in the contrast group on measures of PA.
-Effect sizes on the four CTOPP subtests (gains from pretest to posttest) ranged from a medium effect of .57 to a strong effect of .88.
+Students participating in the intervention consistently outperformed students in the comparison group on measures of PA.
+Effect sizes on the four CTOPP subtests (gains from pretest to posttest) ranged from a medium effect of .50 to a strong effect of .99.
 The differences on both Blending Nonwords and Segmenting Words were statistically significant (See Table 3).
-Additionally, these differences remained significant after the Bonferroni correction.
-Although differences on CTOPP Blending Words and Sound Matching were not statistically significant, effect sizes were strong (.57 and .68, respectively).
-Results from the HLM analysis also revealed that the students in the intervention group tended to have a higher rate of growth on DIBELS-PSF over time, with this interaction statistically significant (p < .001; see Table 5 and Figure 1).
-This finding is particularly compelling because it indicates that students in the intervention group consistently outperformed students in the contrast group over a long period of time.
-Unexpectedly, the same pattern of results was not evident on DIBELS-ISF, but this was likely because students with ID found the language and cognitive demands of the task challenging, preventing them from demonstrating their ability to isolate phonemes.
+After the Bonferroni correction, Blending Nonwords was no longer significant.
+Results from the HLM analysis also revealed that the students in the intervention group tended to have a higher rate of growth on DIBELS-PSF over time, with this interaction statistically significant over time (p < .001; see Table 5 and Figure 1).
+Unexpectedly, the same pattern of results was not evident on DIBELS-ISF, but this was likely because students with ID found the language demands of the task challenging, preventing them from demonstrating their ability to isolate phonemes.